bernie-skipole/remscope/docs/index.md

 This will ask for the ubuntu password

-so now the following works from laptop
+so now login tot he VPS from your laptop

-ssh <ip address of VPS>
+ssh ubuntu@<ip address of VPS>

-## Remove password login and root login via ssh

-On the VPS gain root permissions with the following:

-sudo bash

-Then edit the file /etc/ssh/sshd_config using the nano text editor:

-nano /etc/ssh/sshd_config

-Set the line:

-PasswordAuthentication yes

-to

-PasswordAuthentication no

-Set the line:

-PermitRootLogin yes

-to

-PermitRootLogin no

-Save the new file, and restart ssh with the command:

-systemctl restart ssh.service

-This will lose your connection.

-## get remscope software from git
+## Load software

-Login to the server again

-ssh <ip address of VPS>

 load the remscope software from the git repository: